How were these roads chosen, mine isn’t on the list?

 The roads selected to be resurfaced in this programme will receive repair and maintenance work over the next few months.
 We ask you to please move your car whilst this work is being done so that the work can be completed as efficiently as possible.

-Before work takes place, the council’s highways team and contractors will be posting leaflets to houses that will be affected, to inform them of the works.
+Before work takes place, the council’s highways team and contractors will be posting leaflets to houses that will be affected and signs will be positioned around the area to inform of the works.
 This will allow you time to make alternative parking arrangements for your vehicles.